5.1 FSA Framework and Information Quality

 Key Takeaways

-Define objectiveSpecify valuation, credit, quality, or trend questionStarting with ratios before knowing the purpose
+1. State objectiveSpecify the valuation, credit, quality, or trend questionStarting with ratios before knowing the purpose

-Collect sourcesStatements, notes, MD&A, audit report, filings, calls, industry dataIgnoring notes that explain policies and estimates
+2. Gather dataStatements, notes, MD&A, audit report, filings, calls, peersIgnoring notes that explain policies and estimates

-Follow upUpdate when new information arrivesUsing stale estimates after events change facts
+6. Follow upRe-run periodically as new information arrivesUsing stale estimates after events change facts

 The three core statements answer related but different questions.
-The income statement reports performance over a period.
-The balance sheet reports resources, obligations, and owners' claim at a point in time.
-The cash flow statement explains cash inflows and outflows by operating, investing, and financing activity.
-The notes explain accounting policies, estimates, segment details, commitments, and contingencies.
+The income statement reports performance over a period; the balance sheet reports resources, obligations, and owners' claim at a point in time; the cash flow statement explains cash inflows and outflows by operating, investing, and financing activity.
+The notes disclose accounting policies, estimates, segments, commitments, and contingencies, and frequently carry the fact a question turns on.

 SourceWhat it helps answerQuality cue

-Audit reportWhether statements are fairly presented under the frameworkUnmodified opinion is stronger than a qualified opinion
+Audit reportWhether statements are fairly presented under the frameworkAn unmodified (clean) opinion beats a qualified, adverse, or disclaimer opinion

-NotesPolicies, estimates, debt terms, segments, contingenciesSpecific disclosures support comparability
+NotesPolicies, estimates, debt terms, segments, contingenciesSpecific, quantified disclosures support comparability

-MD&AManagement view of drivers, liquidity, and trendsConcrete drivers are more useful than vague language
+Management's Discussion and Analysis (MD&A)Management view of drivers, liquidity, capital resources, and trendsConcrete drivers outweigh vague boilerplate

-Proxy and governance filingsPay, ownership, related parties, controlsRelated-party activity needs extra scrutiny
+Proxy and governance filingsPay, ownership, related parties, internal controlsRelated-party activity needs extra scrutiny

-Press releasesTimely non-GAAP and event informationReconcile non-GAAP measures to GAAP or IFRS
+Press releasesTimely non-GAAP and event informationNon-GAAP figures must reconcile to GAAP or IFRS

-Information quality is not the same as business quality.
+These are distinct.
 A weak business can report transparently, and a strong business can report aggressively.
-High-quality information is relevant, faithfully represented, comparable, verifiable, timely, and understandable.
-For investment analysis, it should also be consistent with economic reality and detailed enough to support forecast work.
+High-quality information is relevant, faithfully represented, comparable, verifiable, timely, and understandable, and for analysis it must also map to economic reality and be detailed enough to forecast.
+Watch for frequent policy changes, unusual related-party deals, aggressive capitalization, large nonrecurring "adjustments," weak segment detail, or revenue growth that outruns cash collections.

 Common-size income statement item = item / revenue